Mayfly277/mayfly277.github.io/_posts/2022-07-03-GOADv2-pwning_part1.md

 ...
 ```

-- now kerberos is set up on our environement we will try if we can get a TGT for a user.
+- Now kerberos is set up on our environment we will try if we can get a TGT for a user.

 ```shell
 getTGT.py essos.local/khal.drogo:horse